vuckale/takt11800/README.md

 ![PCBWAY Upload bom, cpl, and component placement orientation](https://github.com/vuckale/takt11800/blob/master/Docs/pcbway/pcbway_upload_bom_cpl_2.png)

-My experience with PCBWay was excellent from start to finish.
 After placing the order, I had frequent and helpful communication with their engineering team, who reached out to clarify a few design decisions and even helped me correct some mistakes in my Gerber files.
 I really appreciated how responsive and collaborative they were—it felt like working with a partner, not just a service provider.

 One particularly thoughtful touch was that before final assembly and shipping, they sent me high-resolution photos of the finished PCBs for confirmation.
 This gave me a last opportunity to visually inspect the boards and ensure everything looked right—a great quality-control step that added to my confidence in the process.